Resilience, Food Justice and the Future of Food System Governance

 Queensland has experienced five major flooding events since 2010, each one resulting in disrupted food supply chains and raising important questions about the inclusion of diverse food system actors in disaster/food security governance.
 In this seminar, Dr Smith will discuss how food system resilience in its most transformative sense relies on both the characteristics of food systems themselves (scale, diversity, flexibility and cohesion) and on governance being more ‘adaptive’ (responsible, participative and collaborative).
 Together these also contribute to the potential for food systems to become more socially ‘just’: ensuring equitable and reliable access to food that is ecologically sustainable, healthy and fairly produced, exchanged and consumed.
 This connection – between resilience and justice – is especially timely if we are to achieve the UN Sustainable Development Goals and ‘Zero Hunger’ at the local level.

-Dr Smith will explore the connection between food system resilience, disasters and food justice, with reference to recent research in Australia with civic food networks.
-She will present findings on the food security performance of short (i.e. local, alternative, civic) food chains during severe flooding in early 2011, and the ways that local food system actors are experimenting with reflective governance structures in this context.
+Dr Smith discussed the connection between food system resilience, disasters and food justice, with reference to recent research in Australia with civic food networks.
+She presented findings on the food security performance of short (i.e. local, alternative, civic) food chains during severe flooding in early 2011, and the ways that local food system actors are experimenting with reflective governance structures in this context.
 This presents an attempt to progress multidisciplinary social theory and practice on food system resilience as ‘transformation’.

 About the presenter